-The Committee shall meet monthly.
+The Committee shall meet two (2) times annually or as mutually agreed upon.
+The agenda shall be developed jointly.
 Members shall receive their notice and agenda at least two (2) days before the meeting, and discussion at the meeting shall be confined to items on the agenda.
-In the event that a nil agenda is circulated, the meeting shall not take place.